harinaru/my-demo_project/README.md

 # my-demo_project
-this is the firat aotomated proj with git action srfgs
+This is my First Automated Project with Git hub Actions srfgs